Skip to main content

 And this is true for other formats, like periodicals.
 No matter how famous and influential a periodical is, it is only as good as its latest issue, and the periodical as an organization & corpus, has shockingly little value.
 For example, magazines like Time or Life or Newsweek became nearly worthless overnight thanks to the Internet, and what gets published under those brand names are but pale shadows of the original globe-shaking colossi.
 It doesn’t matter how many extraordinary writers dedicated their lives to them or how vast their reportage was or or how large their archives (tellingly called “morgues”) are—they have all sold for a song.
 The writing itself, the editors, the technical equipment, the printing presses, the culture—all now worthless.
 (Much of that residual value reflected the IP copyright licensing value of their photographic archives to stock photography giants like Getty Images.)
 Nothing is more useless than yesterday’s news.

 Well, obviously, because all of that is either locked in another human’s head (who is probably long gone), or it’s sitting inert and hidden in a mountain of dead trees.
-No matter how large that corpus gets, no matter what treasures are buried within, it still does nothing and it will never speak for itself.
+No matter how large that corpus gets, no matter what treasures are buried within, it still does nothing and it will never speak for itself, and we have no tools to levitate it with.1

 What I want is to animate my dead corpus so it can learn & think & write.